Soaps and facial cleansers are all marketed as being good for your skin.

 Because of this acid mantle, the normal pH of skin falls in a range of 5.4-5.9, which is on the acidic side.
 Staying within this range is critical for keeping beneficial bacteria on your skin thriving.
 Any damage to the acid mantle can open the way for pathogenic bacteria and cause skin dehydration and irritation.

-Unfortunately, the most common soaps on the market typically have a pH between 9-10.
+Unfortunately, most common soaps on the market typically have a pH between 9-10.
 Some go as high as 11.
 This makes them not only alkaline, but very alkaline.

 And while some have argued that alkaline soap doesn’t really affect skin pH, there is evidence that alkaline cleansers do in fact raise the pH level after washing with them.